Tuesday, July 10, 2012

 New beginnings

-Except that we're not moving back to Seattle.
-We're moving to Bogotá.
+Except we weren't going back to Seattle.
+We were moving to Bogotá.
 We had finally decided to make it happen.
 We were going back home.

-The Lycée is just a few streets away from where I grew up in Bogotá.
-It was founded in 1934 by a few Colombians returning from France who were attracted to the French culture and wanted to provide a French education to their children.
-The school is accredited and partially funded by the French government through AEFE (Agency for French Education Abroad), a unique network of schools in about 130 countries that was created to help promote the French language and culture.
+The Lycée was just a few streets away from where I grew up in Bogotá.
+It was founded in the 1930s by a few Colombians returning from France who were attracted to the French culture and wanted to provide a French education to their children.
+The school is accredited and partially funded by the French government through the Agency for French Education Abroad, the network of French schools that was created to help promote the French language and culture and is present in more than 130 countries.

 Monday, July 9, 2012